-CDS-D Page 14

-Common Data Set 2011-2012
+D7

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.50 D8 List any other application requirements specific to transfer applicants: D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

+2.50

+D8 List any other application requirements specific to transfer applicants: Must submit transcripts from ALL colleges attended.
+If the applicant has less than 24 credit hours, they must also submit a final high school transcript (or a GED score) and SAT/ACT scores if they have been out of high school for less than 2 years.

+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

+D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

+D9 Fall х

+D9 Winter

+D9 Spring х

+D9 Summer х

-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission D9 Fall Winter Х D9 D9 Spring Х D9 Summer X D10 D10 Does an open admission po licy if reported apply to Yes No טוט transfer students? ilicy, ii reported, αρριγ ισ х D11 Describe additional requiren nents for transfe r admission, if a pplicable: Transfer Credit Polici es D12 Report the lowest grade ear transferred for credit: ned for any cour rse that may be С D13 Number Unit Type Maximum number of credits transferred from a two-year may be unlimited credit hours D14 Number Unit Tuno Maximum number of credits transferred from a four-year may be Number unlimited Unit Type credit hours transferred from a four year mondation.
-D15 Minimum number of credits your institution to earn an as 30.00 D16 Minimum number of credits your institution to earn a bac ust complete at 45.00 D17 Describe other transfer cred it policies:
+D10 Yes No D10 Does an open admission policy, if reported, apply to transfer students?
+D11 Describe additional requirements for transfer admission, if a oplicable: Transfer Credit Policies D12 Report the lowest grade earned for any course that may be transferred for credit: D 4 0 Niversham Linit True a D13 Number Unit Type D13 Maximum number of credits or courses that may be unlimited credit hours transferred from a two-year institution: D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: unlimited credit hours D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 30.00 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 45.00 - D17 Describe other transfer credit policies:

-CDS-D Page 15